mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

             <em>Application of the K-means clustering algorithm to the image segmentation [C. Bishop, 2006]</em>
       </p>

    - **Principle Component Analysis (PCA)** (dimensionality reduction and visualization): PCA is used to decompose a multivariate dataset into components that explain a maximum amount of the variance.
-What does this means?
-In many cases we want to get some idea about the data we are dealing with.
-For example, we want to visualize a data, or understand which attributes of data has more information.
-Consider you are given a set of flower images, where each image is a 1 mega pixel colorful image (an image with size (\\(667\times 500\times 3\\)).
-You can think of each image sample is living in a huge space (i.e., a space with dimension (\\(1,000,500=667\times 500\times 3\\)).
+What does this mean?
+In many cases, we want to get some idea about the data we are dealing with.
+For example, we want to visualize data or understand which attributes of data have more information.
+Consider you are given a set of flower images, where each image is a 1-megapixel colorful image (an image with size (\\(667\times 500\times 3\\)).
+You can think of each image sample as living in a huge space (i.e., a space with dimension (\\(1,000,500=667\times 500\times 3\\)).
 Obviously, we cannot visualize this huge space.
-What if we can represent each image in a 3-d or even 2-d space such that only most important attributes of data appear in this reduced-dimensionality space (please note that the meaning of _most important attributes_ needs to be defined carefully, but for now think about some attributes helping us to distinguish flower images by looking their representation in the new 2/3-d space).
+What if we can represent each image in a 3-d or even 2-d space such that only the most important attributes of data appear in this reduced-dimensionality space (please note that the meaning of _most important attributes_ needs to be defined carefully, but for now think about some attributes helping us to distinguish flower images by looking their representation in the new 2/3-d space).
 This is exactly what PCA can do for us; by projecting an image to a 2/3-d space such that only those 2/3 components explain the most important information about flower images.
 As we can see, only the first two components from the PCA can show three clear classes of the input images which originally have more than 1 M dimension.

      <p align="center">
         <img width="1500" alt="Screenshot 2023-07-10 at 9 57 45 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/1a0d5fa5-cca6-4809-bb0b-5db2991ddf44">
         <br>
-            <em>Application of the PCA for visulization.
+            <em>Application of the PCA for visualization.
 Images from [https://www.robots.ox.ac.uk/~vgg/data/flowers/102/].</em>
       </p>

 ### Discriminative and Generative